MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     Do not follow the steps to generate your tenant key, because you already have the equivalent in the exported configuration data (.xml) file.
 Instead, you will run a tool to extract this key from the file and import it to your on-premises HSM.
 The tool creates two files when you run it:

-    - A new configuration file without the key that's ready to be imported to your Azure RMS tenant.
+    - A new configuration data file without the key, which is then ready to be imported to your Azure RMS tenant.

-    - A PEM file with the key, ready to be imported to your on-premises HSM.
+    - A PEM file (certificate container) with the key, which is then ready to be imported to your on-premises HSM.

 2. Azure RMS administrator or Azure Key Vault administrator: On the disconnected workstation, run the TpdUtil tool from the [Azure RMS migration toolkit](https://go.microsoft.com/fwlink/?LinkId=524619).
-For example, if the tool is installed on your E drive where you copy your configuration file named ContosoTPD.xml:
+For example, if the tool is installed on your E drive where you copy your configuration data file named ContosoTPD.xml:

     ```
     	E:\TpdUtil.exe /tpd:ContosoTPD.xml /otpd:ContosoTPD.xml /opem:ContosoTPD.pem